chenjiangtao/ionic-executor/README.md

 # ionic-executor
-ionic command with java springboot and thymeleaf in Mac OS
+ionic command with java springboot and thymeleaf on Mac OS